ivop/atari8080/README.md

 ![cputest.png](images/cputest.png) ![8080exm.png](images/8080exm.png)

 The 8080 prototype core in C runs all validation sets correctly.
-Note that the BIOS handling might not have all the bugfixes the 6502 version got.
+Note that the prototype's BIOS handling might not have all the bugfixes the 6502 version got.

 Output: